nelsonfigueroa/nelson.cloud/content/posts/2021-05-11-uniqueness-constraint-between-two-columns-in-rails.md

-summary = "Add a uniqueness constraint between two columns in Ruby on Rails." date = "2021-05-11" categories = ["Ruby on Rails"] keywords = ["Ruby on Rails", "uniqueness constraint", "database indexes", "Rails migrations", "compound uniqueness", "database constraints", "ActiveRecord validation", "Rails models", "multi-column uniqueness", "Rails database"]
+summary = "Add a uniqueness constraint between two columns in Ruby on Rails." date = "2021-05-11" categories = ["Ruby on Rails"] keywords = ["Ruby on Rails", "uniqueness constraint", "ActiveRecord uniqueness constraint", "rails multi-column uniqueness", "Rails database uniqueness"]
 +++

 Ruby on Rails allows us to define uniqueness between two database table columns (i.e. two model attributes).
 At the time of this writing, I couldn't find official Rails documentation that shows how to do this in both the migration and the model, hence this post.